abdure100/attendance/STOP_RECORD_CREATION.md

 1. Check app logs for detailed error messages
 2. Verify layout and field names in FileMaker
 3. Check FileMaker Data API error logs
-4. Verify Data API access is enabled for `api_stops` layout
+4. Verify Data API access is enabled for `dapi-api_stops` layout

 ### Issue: Stop shows as "Picked" but no record in FileMaker